josmar-crwdstffng/angular/aio/content/guide/comparing-observables.md

 ### Error handling

-*   Observable execution errors are delivered to the subscriber's error handler, and the subscriber automatically unsubscribes from the observable.
+*   Observable execution errors are delivered to the error handler of the subscriber, and the subscriber automatically unsubscribes from the observable.

     <code-example header="src/observables.ts (error)" path="comparing-observables/src/observables.ts" region="error"></code-example>